-They do squats, lunges, etc but never progress the weight up with these exercises and instead perform them as part of circuits which forces the load to be lessened and turns the workout into more of a cardio stimulus than a strength workout.
-To maximize our benefit of strength training for runners the intensity (weight) we move needs to be our focus.
-Here are some great exercises for running performance that are a step up from what most runners we consult with perform.
+They do squats, lunges, etc but never progress the weight with these exercises.
+Instead they perform them as part of circuits which forces the load to be lessened and turns the workout into more of a cardio stimulus than a strength workout.
+To maximize our benefit of strength training for runners, the intensity (weight) we move needs to be our focus.
+For example, here are some great exercises for running performance that are a step up from what most runners we consult with perform.

 Hip Exercises for Running Performance

-The hip muscles are incredibly important in both running performance training and injury rehab.
-The side plank is a commonly performed exercise for runners.
-But after a while of training it, this exercise becomes too easy.
+First, the hip muscles are incredibly important in both running performance training and injury rehab.
+For instance, the side plank is a commonly performed exercise for runners.
+However, after a while of training it, this exercise becomes too easy.
 Adding in a leg lift with the top leg while you hold the side plank seriously increases the challenge to the muscles of your lateral hip.
 Give this one a try!

 Glute bridges are another commonly prescribed runner’s strength exercise.
-But let’s be honest…for most people able to run this is no where near tough enough to create any strength improvement.
-Bump your game up to these hip thrust variations that will be much more challenging and is a much better exercises for strength training for runners.
+But let’s be honest…for most people able to run this is nowhere near tough enough to create any strength improvement.
+Therefore, we may need to bump your game up to these hip thrust variations.
+Certainly these are much more challenging and a better option for strength training for runners.